ppy/osu-wiki/wiki/Tournaments/otst!/2019/en.md

 ### General Rules

-1. There will be 6 mappools in total - Group stage, Round of 32, Round of 16, Quarterfinals, Semifinals, and Finals.
+1. There will be six mappools in total: Group stage, Round of 32, Round of 16, Quarterfinals, Semifinals, and Finals.
 2. Mappool sizes will progressively get bigger each round after Ro16.
 Starting with a 4/2/2/2/2/3 format.
 This format will be explained as follows:
    - 4 NoMod
    - 2 Hidden